 International Bank Account Number (IBAN) for TL is Ziraat Bank

 İnönü Şubesi TR 32 0001 0014 9035 0098 2350 18

 (USD) Swift Code: TC2B 2A

 Annals of Medical Research publishes Original Articles on clinical and experimental research related to any area of medicine.
-Editorials, letter to the Editor, Review articles, Case reports and technical note on clinical observations may also be considered.
+Editorials, Letter to the Editor, Invited Review Articles, Case Reports and Technical note on clinical observations may also be considered.
 By submitting a manuscript to this journal, authors accept that their manuscript may be screened for plagiarism against previously published works.

 Policy of screening for plagiarism: Annals of Medical Researchsis extremely sensitive about plagiarism.
 All submissions are screened by a similarity detection software (iThenticate by CrossCheck) at any point during the peer-review and/or production process.
 Even if you are the author of the phrases or sentences, the text should not have an unacceptable similarity with the previously published data.
 Those with an overall similarity index of greater than 21%, or duplication rate at or higher than 5% with a single source are returned back to authors without further evaluation along with the similarity report.

 Preprints are precursor version of a document (scientific paper, project report, or other) that has not yet been peer reviewed, but that may, if corrected and submitted to a scholarly journal for peer review, have a similar content to the final published version.
 Unless it meets a very urgent and important need scientifically, it is not desirable to upload the articles to various systems as preprints due to there are several concerns about preprints.
 The authors should clearly state that manuscript published as preprinted before and give the DOI number of preprint version during submission.
 Changing of DOI number of peer reviewed accepted version to preprint version was completely authors responsibility.